canjs/can-model/docs/findOne.md

 which is passed to [can-model.makeFindOne makeFindOne] to create the external `findOne` method.

-@param {AjaxSettings} ajaxSettings A settings object that specifies the options available to pass to [ajax].
+@param {Object} ajaxSettings A [http://api.jquery.com/jQuery.ajax/#jQuery-ajax-settings settings] object that specifies the options available to pass to [ajax].

 @body